Formula-SAE/ephoros/README.md

 ---
 ## Receiver
 The receiver is a raspberry or a standard PC.
 It doesn't matter since all the suite will be a Docekr container.
 Basically it will acts as:
-- Tailscale server
-- MQTTS broker
+- Theoretical MQTTS client but it will be the brain
 - REDIS server (we can chain it with Grafana or custom App)